-Budgeted figures have been provided for comparison purposes and have been derived from the estimates approved by the Director of Treasury Management.
+Budgeted figures have been provided for comparison purposes and have been derived from the estimates provided by the Department of Finance.

 7. Planned wind down of operations

 In 2005-06, the Province of Newfoundland and Labrador decided to no longer refinance its portion of completed municipal capital projects through the Corporation as most municipalities finance their share independently through financial institutions.
 As a result, the Corporation will be winding up its operations after collecting its outstanding receivables.